Deck Name: Angelarium: Oracle of Emanations

 At first, seeing holy beings being depicted in this manner was unsettling.
 At the same time, however, it was intriguing.
 In spite of their gruesome appearance, there is also a grace and beauty about them that can’t be denied.

-It is one of the most powerful and emotionally rewarding decks of cards I have ever worked with.
+This is one of the most powerful and emotionally rewarding deck of cards I have ever worked with.
 It transformed my understanding of beauty.
 And as my understanding evolved, so did my feelings towards these angels.
-Gradually, the unsettling emotions were replaced with a sense of serenity.
+Gradually, the unsettling emotions were replaced with a sense of reverence and serenity.

 So beautiful, it’s a deck I can stare at all day.
 I love the use of colour and light contrast.
 I love the borderless edges.

 Most of all, I love the universality of these images.
 While the deck is based off of Kabbalah, all these figures are beyond religion and race.
 These beings speak to the most ancient parts of our humanity and soul.
 They remind us of the knowledge we lost somewhere in the beginning of time and connects us with the most fundamental aspects of Creation.